 Himeji Castle.
 Himeji Castle (Himejijō), also known as White Heron Castle (Shirasagijo), is widely regarded as Japan’s most impressive castle due to its formidable size and elegance and its well-preserved, complex castle grounds.

 Universal Studios Japan.
 This movie-themed amusement park with rides based on popular American movies is located in Osaka.

 Nijō Castle.
 Built as the Kyoto residence of Tokugawa Ieyasu, the first shogun in the Edo period (1603-1867), Nijo Castle (Nijōjō) was completed in 1603.
 His grandson Iemitsu completed the palace buildings of the castle 23 years later and extended the castle further by adding a five-story castle keep.

 Dōtonbori.
 It is the most famous entertainment district in the city and offers plenty of options for dining and shopping.
 One of the two major city centers in Osaka.

 Nara Park.
-A central park in city of Nara.
-Established in 1880, it is the site of many of the attractions of Nara including Todaiji, Kasuga Taisha, Kofukuji and the National Museum of Nara.
+A central park in the city of Nara.
+Established in 1880, it is the site of many of the attractions of Nara including Todaiji, Kasuga Taisha, Kofukuji, and the National Museum of Nara.
 Famous for hundreds of deer freely roaming deer.